Utena - epilog

 Nanami makes tea using the kappa-shaped hot water dispenser, Saionji and Touga sparring in the background.

 Nanami is a complicated case.
-She is making tea, tamely playing a female role, no longer rebelliously seeking power.
+She is making tea, sitting in a traditional position and tamely playing a female role, no longer rebelliously seeking power.
 Tea stands for friendship (though it is usually subverted, for example by Akio), but Nanami makes it with a kappa hot water dispenser like Wakaba’s.
 A kappa is a water monster, so I have the idea that Nanami has made peace with her self-perceived monstrousness.
 But it is still a monster, and it lives in the water of illusions.
 It subverts the meaning of tea here, just as it does in episode 20 with Wakaba and Saionji—they are not real friends.
 Nanami is behaving as she did in the cowbell episode, at a low point in her story.
 Her inability to escape Akio’s influence was foreshadowed in episode 16, when she went from cowbell to nose ring.

 Anthy leaves